 These festive holiday markets originated in Germany, but have been a popular tradition in Paris and other French cities since Medieval times.
 Today, you'll find them all over the city, with the largest ones attracting large crowds.

-The Paris Christmas Markets opening during November typically include three of the biggest and best: Tuileries Garden Christmas Market (opening this year on November 18, (to be confirmed) usually the first to open each year), Saint Germain Christmas Market, and La Defense Christmas Market.
+The Paris Christmas Markets opening during November typically include three of the biggest and best: Tuileries Garden Christmas Market (opening this year on November 19, Saint Germain Christmas Market, and La Defense Christmas Market (opening on November 16, the earliest opening date we've seen so far for this year).
 Exact dates are usually announced about 3-4 weeks in advance.

 Find out more about each of the major Paris Christmas Markets